 I was continually surprised at my response to being there, me who was not very Jewish.
 I learned pride and identification and connection and warmth at being a Jew among Jews.
 I was linked through past tragedy, through celebrating and observing seders and shabbats.
 I learned the connectedness of these occasions that were similarly observed by people all over the world at the same time.
 That we repeat the same songs, the same chants, the same prayers, the same rituals that millions of Jews have repeated for thousands of years.
 That is a powerful thing that my years of suburban religious school or growing up in a Jewish family had not prepared me for, and that being one of few Jews at school (who all seemed to avoid each other) had never made me feel.

-When I came back and met a nice Jewish boy, I still denied that it was about him being Jewish – that was an accident, that was a fluke, he just happened to be Jewish.
-But when I visited his home, when I met his parents and felt their warmth and familiarity I felt like I was one of them, and I fell in love, and knew he was my soul mate.
-I married him.
+When I came back and met a nice Jewish boy, I still denied that it was about him being Jewish – that was an accident, a fluke, he just happened to be Jewish.
+But when I visited his home, met his parents and felt their warmth and familiarity, I felt like I was one of them, and I fell in love, and knew he was my soul mate.
 We had a Jewish wedding, with three rabbis officiating, our son had a bris, both kids had Bar Mitzvahs, we sent them on Birthright Israel, we have yearly Passover seders, I attended High Holiday services for many years – but only to please my family.
 None of it came from religious fervor, and so I still thought of myself as a hidden Jew, an assimilated Jew, a privileged American Jew, and so, not really Jewish.

 I spent the last several years of my career “working for the Jews” as I still joke.
-When I applied for a position, I didn’t know it was a Jewish organization until I was called in for an interview, and always felt some discomfort at my subsequent work there, doing PR, writing Jewish things.
+When I applied for a position, I didn’t know it was a Jewish organization.
+I always felt some discomfort at my subsequent work there, doing PR, writing Jewish things.
 I just knew how, and I laughed at myself for it, and felt a little apart from my more Jewish colleagues, not quite one of the crowd.
-When people asked where I work and I’d feel apologetic about my answer, or say that I worked for “a local non-profit” because it wasn’t me, these weren’t my people, it was a job but not a mission.
+When people asked where I worked I’d feel apologetic about my answer, or say that I worked for “a local non-profit” because it wasn’t me, these weren’t my people, it was a job but not a mission.
 But when we had emergency drill, when we had to hire extra security because of anti-semitic threats, I knew that I would be targeted along with everyone else.
 “They” didn’t care how Jewish I was.

-It’s been a long day, a long career, a long life, but I know, I admit it, there’s something there, some connection with Jews around the world (well, still not the ultra-conservative ones), that let me know yes, whatever it means, I am Jewish, I am Jewish, I am Jewish.
+It’s been a long day, a long career, a long life, but admit it, there’s something there, some connection with Jews around the world (well, not the ultra-conservative ones), that let me know yes, whatever it means, I am Jewish, I am Jewish, I am Jewish.